blaycoder/carbon-emission-tracker/README.md

 We hope to improve the project, fix the neccessary bug and refactor the code.

-To check the live link, click on the link below github.com/blaycoder/carbon-emission-tracker
+To check the live link, click on the link below:
+"[github.com/blaycoder/carbon-emission-tracker]"